-SAINT MARY'S UNIVERSITY DEPARTMENT OF GEOGRAPHY AND ENVIRONMENTAL STUDIES including regulations for the Honours Thesis (GEOG 4526)
+SAINT MARY'S UNIVERSITY BACHELOR OF ENVIRONMENTAL STUDIES PROGRAM

-Honours Program - Description and Regulations
+Honours Program - Description and Regulations including regulations for the Honours Thesis (BEST 4599)

-Date of revision: Nov.
-2023
+Date of revision: November 2023

-INTRODUCTION TO HONOURS IN GEOGRAPHY
+INTRODUCTION TO HONOURS IN BACHELOR OF ENVIRONMENTAL STUDIES

 Honours Program Requirements 2

 Admission into the Honours Program 2

 Purpose of the Honours Program 2

-REGULATIONS FOR THE HONOURS THESIS (GEOG 4526)
+REGULATIONS FOR THE HONOURS THESIS (BEST 4599)

-Description

-Description
+Description 3

+Minimum Required Milestones 3

-Grading
+Grading 3

-Submission of Assignments
+Submission of Assignments 3

-Research Proposal
+Research Proposal 3

-Supervisor Progress Assessments
+Supervisor Progress Assessments 4

-Research Ethics Board
+Research Ethics Board 4

+Hazard Identification and Risk Management Form 6

-Preliminary Research Plan (for students conducting research during the summer)
+Preliminary Research Plan (for students conducting research during the summer) 6

-Registration in the Honours Thesis Course
+Registration in the Honours Thesis Course 6

-Research Plan
+Research Plan 6

-Interim Report7
+Interim Report 7

-Draft Copy of Thesis
+Draft Copy of Thesis 7

-Final Copy of Thesis7
+Final Copy of Thesis 7

 Guidelines for Preparation of the Thesis

 Thesis Defence

-Assignment of Final Course Grade9
+Assignment of Final Course Grade 9

-Regulations of University Archives
+Regulations of University Archives 9

-Approval to Submit Corrected Thesis to University Archives9
+Approval to Submit Corrected Thesis to University Archives 10

-Submission of Corrected Thesis (if approved)9
+Submission of Corrected Thesis

 FORMATTING THE THESIS

+Formatting Regulations 10

-Formatting Regulations 11 Model Pages 15
+Model Pages 1.4

-INTRODUCTION TO THE HONOURS PROGRAM IN GEOGRAPHY
+INTRODUCTION TO THE HONOURS PROGRAM IN THE BACHELOR OF ENVIRONMENTAL STUDIES

-This document provides a description and a set of regulations for the Honours program in Geography and the Honours Thesis course (GEOG 4526).
+This document provides a description and a set of regulations for the Honours program in Bachelor of Environmental Studies and the Honours Thesis course (BEST 4599).
 It is important to distinguish between the two:

-- The Honours program is a complete program within a degree, like a Major or Concentration, which offers students the opportunity to undertake advanced studies in geography. - The Honours Thesis is an important component that distinguishes an Honours from a Major.
+- The Honours program is a complete program within the BES degree, which offers students the opportunity to undertake advanced research in environmental studies. - The Honours Thesis is an important component that distinguishes the BES Honours degree from the standard BES degree.
 It is a six-credit hour course normally completed in the student's final year of study.